First, a couple of updates:

 The first one is obvious.
 If people have more options, then more people will exercise these options.
 This does not mean that everyone will move to the countryside.
 But it does mean that demand for workspaces will be redistributed even within cities.
 People will want to access spaces in different parts of the city for different purposes.
 They will also work in spaces that were previously not considered to be workspaces at all.

 While we don't know where people will go, the critical thing to note is that people now have a choice.
-This means that real estate and placemaking is becoming a completely different game.
+This means that real estate and placemaking are becoming a completely different game.
 It is no longer a game of monopoly, where winning is about capturing a good piece on the board and then collecting a check every time someone walks by.

 Instead, it is becoming a game of chess — a much more complex strategic environment.
 The squares you control still matter, but you have to continually think about what everyone else is doing on all the other squares.
 In my book, I dive into what this means in practice and what you should do if you want to win this game.